Massive demand for foreign & Cambodian English Teachers

 If you agree with the idea that it’s better to do a legitimate, government-regulated TESOL course in Cambodia, as distinct from a ‘diploma-mill’ course, check out the AVSE-TESOL website: www.avse.edu.vn

-TESOL Course in Cambodia AVSE-TESOL
+TESOL course in Cambodia

 The TESOL course at AVSE-TESOL is accredited by the Australian Government.
 It’s equivalent to Cambridge University’s CELTA programme.
 Skills, knowledge and government-regulated TESOL certification – you will find all three and a lot more at AVSE-TESOL.
 Here’s a snapshot of what’s included: 150 hours of ESL teacher training over four weeks, 14 hours of practical teaching experience with actual ESL classes in a real school environment, certification under the Australian Qualifications Framework (AQF), 25 nights’ accommodation within walking distance of the training location – and hands-on job support in AVSE-TESOL’s extensive network of partner schools located the length and breadth of Cambodia.